IMSET-Sousse/novel-react/docs/Specification.md

 ![Use Case Diagram](/docs/use-case-diagram.png)

     Features for each page (as already described) with user interaction details.
-    Example: "The 'Characters Page' will allow users to hover over or click on a character card to see additional details like quotes and traits."
+    Example: "The 'Characters Page' will allow users to hover over a character card to see additional details like Name and traits."

 ## 6.Non-Functional Requirements:
     Performance: Must load within 3 seconds on standard devices.